Depending on your site installation and configuration import workflow, you may occasionally see errors like this when importing configuration:

 Drupal stores a UUID with every configuration object on your site.
 Typically, there are two copies of each of these objects: one in active storage (i.e. the database), and one on disk (i.e. in config/default).
 Essentially, this error occurs when the copy of a config object in active storage has a UUID that doesn't match the UUID of the version on disk (i.e. the version being imported).

 Why is it a problem if the UUIDs are different?
-Well, Drupal uses the UUID to track whether a field is new or not.
-For instance, imagine the scenario where you have a configuration entity (say a field), and you delete and recreate that entity with the exact same values as the original and then re-export your site's configuration.
+Well, Drupal uses the UUID to track whether a configuration object (such as a field or entity definition) is new or not.
+For instance, imagine the scenario where you have a configuration entity (say a field), and you delete and recreate that field with the exact same values as the original and then re-export your site's configuration.
 How is Drupal supposed to know that you actually deleted and recreated the field, if all of its properties are the same?
 The answer is the UUID, which will be different in the new field.

 The final piece of the puzzle to understand here is that Drupal will not allow you to delete types of configuration like content types and vocabularies when content exists for those types.